What’s the fuss around bone broths?

 Who might benefit most from drinking bone broths daily?

-However, there are even more specific cases or conditions when bone broth may work on a therapeutic level to improve the issue.
+There are more specific cases or conditions when bone broth could potentially work on a therapeutic level:

 - Gut health – due to the high proportion of amino acids, especially glutamine which works on cell repair and turnover to ensure the gut lining can absorb nutrients by functioning effectively.